deepset-ai/haystack/README.md

 If you have a feature request or a bug report, feel free to open an [issue in Github](https://github.com/deepset-ai/haystack/issues).
 We regularly check these and you can expect a quick response.
-If you'd like to discuss a topic, or get more general advice on how to make Haystack work for your project, you can start a thread in [Github Discussions](https://github.com/deepset-ai/haystack/discussions) or our [Slack channel](https://haystack.deepset.ai/community/join).
+If you'd like to discuss a topic, or get more general advice on how to make Haystack work for your project, you can start a thread in [Github Discussions](https://github.com/deepset-ai/haystack/discussions) or our [Discord channel](https://haystack.deepset.ai/community/join).
 We also check [Twitter](https://twitter.com/deepset_ai) and [Stack Overflow](https://stackoverflow.com/questions/tagged/haystack).